FlipperPA/django-tempus-dominus/README.md

 ## Change Log

+* 5.1.2.13: Deprecation notice to README.
+* 5.1.2.12: Fix issues with initial values not showing up in TimePicker.
 * 5.1.2.11: Fix deprecations introduced in Django 3.0 (`force_text` -> `force_str`).
 * 5.1.2.9: Include JS assets from the parent form if `TEMPUS_DOMINUS_INCLUDE_ASSETS` is `False`.
 Switch to using `setuptools-scm` instead of `MANIFEST.in`.
 * 5.1.2.7 / 5.1.2.8: Bug fix: if a field had a hyphen in the `id`, this would cause an error in the JS function.
 Force hyphens to underscores.